About This Module

 How independent is your child?

+Many parents show they love their child by doing things for their child.
 Parents who are too active in looking after their children can inhibit their child’s ability to think and act independently.

 How to encourage your child to play independently

 Children have a natural tendency when it comes to independence.
 They either seek to be independent or, they are happily dependent.
 Parents may need to adjust their approach to either limit their child’s independence or, encourage independence depending on their natural temperament.
+Try not to impose your personality on your child.

 Parents of naturally independent kids will find they need to limit this independence for their child’s safety, as their child may feel they can take on tasks way beyond their skills.